Invasive Acer negundo outperforms native species in non-limiting resource environments due to its higher phenotypic plasticity

 Growth and biomass measurements

-) was calculated for each individual as the difference between the logarithms of final and initial height divided by the number of days between the beginning of the experiment and the harvest:
+At the beginning and at the end of the experiment, total height (cm, ruler, nearest mm, H1 and H2 respectively) was measured on each seedling.
+The relative height growth rate (RGRh, mm. mm-1.d-1) was calculated for each individual as the difference between the logarithms of final and initial height divided by the number of days between the beginning of the experiment and the harvest:

 where ln (H1) and ln (H2) are the ln-transformed plant heights at the initial (t1) and final (t2) time of the experiments respectively .